jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 they paid the ransom demand because any delays in remediation could result in injury or loss of life.

-This research demonstrates that paying the ransom doesnt guarantee a faster recovery from the attack, despite the claims attackers may make to entice organizations to pony up.
+This research demonstrates that paying the ransom doesn’t guarantee a faster recovery from the attack, despite the claims attackers may make to entice organizations to pony up.
 In fact, of the organizations that reported having